department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/research-findings-phases1&2.md

 ## Who we talked to

-We talked to **19 participants in research phases 1 and 2** together.
+We talked to **19 participants in research Phases 1 and 2** together.

 Audience segment (some people were in multiple segments):
 * Veterans:  18